reecss/CV/README.md

 projects I've worked on.

-I work with object-oriented PHP on a daily basis - both in standard format and using the Laravel framework - writing DRY, abstracted code which is well commented and meets PSR-2 standards, so it's easy to read and simple to refactor.
+I work with object-oriented PHP on a daily basis - both in standard format and using the Symfony and Laravel frameworks - writing DRY, abstracted code which is well commented and meets PSR-12 standards, so it's easy to read and simple to refactor.

 ### Skills
 - Object-oriented PHP
 - MySQL
 - MVC
-- Frameworks
-    - Laravel
+- Symfony & Laravel frameworks
-    - Slim modified for MVC
-    - Some Kohana use
-- M/WAMP
-- Template Engines
-- SSH
 - API Usage

 ---

-## I use tools
-I'm also proficient with multiple productivity and automation tools to streamline the development process.

-- Git
-- Grunt
-- Gulp
-- npm
-- Bower
-- Composer

----

 ## I Have Experience
-I have 7 years of working development experience under my belt, in which time I've taught myself a plethora of skills and developed a wide array of websites, including simple landing pages, informational websites, conversion-focused product microsites, custom CRMs and in-house reporting tools.
+During my 10 years of development experience I've taught myself a plethora of skills and created a wide array of websites, including simple landing pages, informational websites, conversion-focused product microsites, custom CRMs and in-house reporting tools.

-I have solid experience working in tandem with marketing and design teams to develop an idea from conception to completion, providing a unique insight thanks to the combination of my technical and marketing knowledge.
+I have solid experience working in tandem with marketing and design teams to develop ideas from conception to completion, providing a unique insight thanks to my combination of technical and marketing knowledge.

+### Etico Group (2018 - Present)
+I've been a web developer at Etico Group since September 2018, where I am responsible for the full development stack and major tech decisions.

+Soon after joining, I set out to make improvements to the aging codebase of the company's websites, making a number of changes to improve maintainability and security across the board.

+A large part of my work includes the rapid development and upkeep of lead generation websites and landing pages under a number of different company brands.
+Since these sites generally interact with a CRM, I built a custom PHP library to remove repeated boilerplate code across sites and make using the API simpler.

+Another major focus is a custom-built internal system made with Laravel & Vue, which houses a number of tools used by the company's employees to augment and simplify common workflows and processes such as gathering customer data and preparing business documents.

+I've also worked on several non-web-related projects including multiple server migrations (with no downtime), using elements of data science with Python and the pandas library to create highly targeted audiences for products, and writing a Python/Selenium script to simulate repetitive user actions in an headless Chrome client.

-### Rethink Media (2017 - Present)
+### Rethink Media (2017 - 2018)
 I joined Rethink Media as a web developer in January 2017 and quickly worked my way up to a senior position after proving myself to be an invaluable addition to the team.

-In my time at Rethink I have been responsible for the development of a newly redesigned company website, bringing it up to speed with full cross-device responsiveness and performance improvements to both the back and front end of the website, as well as working on websites and responsive emails for several marketing campaigns.
+In my time at Rethink I developed a newly redesigned company website, bringing it up to speed with full cross-device responsiveness and performance improvements to both the back and front end of the website, as well as working on websites and responsive emails for several marketing campaigns.

-I've also been responsible for a large amount of work on the company’s custom-built Web-to-print platform, which combines e-commerce development with heavy use of an API created by Xerox to interact with their FreeFlow Core platform to send online print jobs directly to press.
+I was also responsible for a large amount of work on the company’s custom-built Web-to-print platform, which combined e-commerce development with heavy use of an API created by Xerox to interact with their FreeFlow Core platform to send online print jobs directly to press.

-I have affected several management and workflow improvements to the company, including introducing version control with Git and Bitbucket, using Slack for better communication, and the adoption of Asana for better task management and time tracking.

 ### One Digital (2015 - 2017)
-Myself and a few friends founded an online marketing & lead generation company in late 2015, where I've worked as the Head of Development since.
+A few friends and I founded an online marketing & lead generation company in late 2015, where I was the Head of Development.
-During my time at One Digital I was primarily been responsible for the rapid development and upkeep of several lead generation websites and landing pages.

-I regularly took part in meetings to help determine new marketing campaigns and then go on to build the necessary websites and tools to put these ideas into practice, utilising a combination of the team's marketing knowledge and my own technical expertise to create effective, engaging websites.

-I was also responsible for leading a team of 2 junior developers for a short period.
-I helped the new employees integrate into our team and set up a working development environment, as well as introducing a development flow using Git and Bitbucket, taking advantage of the issue tracker to record progress and assign tasks.
+As well as general web development responsibilities, I led a team of 2 junior developers for a short period.
+I helped the new employees integrate into our team and set up a working development environment, as well as introducing a development flow using Git and Bitbucket, utilising an issue tracker to record progress and assign tasks.

 ### A Shade Greener (2011 - 2015)
 In the 4 years prior I worked at A Shade Greener, a free solar panel